isabell-fail/TOPTWPC_Solver/README.md

 | `--log_name`      | Optional log file name                        |
 | `--help_instance` | Show detailed instance format help            |

-**Example Output**

-Optimierung erfolgreich abgeschlossen.
-Bester gefundener Score: 540.0

-Optimale Lösung (Routen):
-Fahrzeug 0: [1, 3, 5, 7, 1]
-Fahrzeug 1: [1, 2, 4, 6, 1]
 ---

 ## 🧾 Instance References

 The included or compatible test instances are based on the **Team Orienteering Problem with Time Windows (TOPTW)** datasets, derived from well-established benchmark sets in the literature.
 These instances originate from adaptations of the **Solomon (1987)** vehicle routing problems with time windows and the **Cordeau et al. (1997)** multi-depot vehicle routing problems.

 ### 📚 References